andrlik/django-quotes/SECURITY.md

 **It is critical that security related issues are reported privately so we have time to address them before they become public knowledge.**

-Vulnerabilities can be reported by submitting a notice at https://github.com/andrlik/django-quotes/security
+Vulnerabilities can be reported by [submitting a private advisory via Github](https://github.com/andrlik/django-quotes/security).

 Please include the requested information listed below (as much as you can provide) to help us better understand the nature and scope of the possible issue: